...

 The Role of the Presumption of Community Property

-In Texas, a fundamental legal presumption exists that all property acquired by either spouse during the marriage is deemed community property.
-This presumption poses an important question for those wondering, “What are my rights if my name is not on a deed but I’m married?”
-Essentially, it implies that any property not definitively established as separate may be subject to division in a divorce.
+In Texas, a fundamental legal presumption exists.
+This presumption states that all property acquired by either spouse during the marriage is considered community property.
+This raises an important question for those wondering, “What are my rights if my name is not on a deed but I’m married?”

 To challenge this presumption and claim an asset as separate, a spouse must present clear and convincing evidence.
 This understanding is vital for anyone assessing their property rights in the context of a Texas divorce.
 It’s particularly significant if their name is not on the deed, as it substantially influences the classification and division of property in such proceedings.